Deepak15deadsec/react-login/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+ you can run:

 ### `npm start`

-default login : name - admin
+default login :
+name - admin
 password - admin

 admin can see the users registered